15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 It has an oval long, and fleshy body.
 It has both eyes to the right of the head and looking to the right.
 Its appearance is quite bizarre as it’s similar to flounders.
 However, it is much bigger.

 Halibut is thicker, longer, and heavier than other Flatfish.
-The embryos and young specimens show bilateral symmetry—however, the proportions of its body shift in the course of growth.
+The embryos and young specimens show bilateral symmetry—however, the proportions of their bodies shift in the course of growth.

 Megrim